DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 <img src="images/Linked_Lists.png">

 **Blocks** are the nodes in *BADS*'s linked list.
 Blocks are composed of a header and data.
-The data the block contains must be validated by the data in preceding blocks.
+The data the block contains must be validated by data in preceding blocks.
 Blocks point to each other by storing the *hash*, a sort of data signature, of the previous block, there is no 'physical' link between the nodes.